patrick-crawford/WEB422-Backup/notes/intro-web-services.md

 Now we can circle back to REST.
 It is an acronym for **RE**presentational **S**tate **T**ransfer.

-In the [week 9 notes](https://web322.ca/notes/week09) of the previous course, you were introduced to the term "REST API", where it was explained *"as a way to use the HTTP protocol with a standard message format to preform operations on data"*.
+In the [week 9 notes](https://web322.ca/notes/week09) of the previous course, you were introduced to the term "REST API", where it was explained *"as a way to use the HTTP protocol with a standard message format to perform operations on data"*.

 While that explanation is clear and understandable for a web programming student, it embeds a much deeper understanding that can come only through more learning and experience.
 If a student is serious about a career that includes web programming, then it is essential to study Roy Fielding's PhD dissertation from the year 2000, [Architectural Styles and the Design of Network-based Software Architectures](http://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).